Table of Contents

 All carbon config files are present in the default location /opt/graphite/conf/.
 For fresh installations, none of the .conf files exists, rather there will be files with .conf.example for each of them.
 To create your own settings, simply copy the .conf.example files and remove the .example extension.

-Carbon is normally divided into four components:
+Carbon usually is divided into four components:

 Carbon-cache

 Carbon-cache – carbon-cache.py accepts metrics sent through various protocols and writes them to the Whisper database.
 It also caches the metric values in RAM and pushes all the data according to the intervals defined in Whisper’s storage-schemas.conf file.
 The cache also provides support to Graphite webapp by returning recently queried data points from memory and helps improve performance.
-The cache daemon looks at two basic config files to fetch necessary information needed to handle and store the metrics:
+The cache daemon looks at two basic config files to fetch the necessary information needed to handle and store the metrics:

 Graphite allows spinning up multiple carbon-cache.py instances to handle the I/O load.
-Users can simply run carbon-cache.py instances behind a carbon-aggregator.py and carbon-relay.py.
+Users can run carbon-cache.py instances behind a carbon-aggregator.py and carbon-relay.py.

 Carbon-relay